rtrollebo/libquantity/libquantity_python/README.md

 # Setup

-Download the shared library `libquantity-x86_64-linux-gnu.so` from [rtrollebo.github.io/reposotories](http://rtrollebo.github.io/repositories), into `./lib/`.
+Download the shared library `libquantity-x86_64-linux-gnu.so` from [rtrollebo.github.io/resources/](http://rtrollebo.github.io/resources/) (and select one of resource hosts), and copy into the `./lib/` directory.

 Run `bash runtests.sh` to ensure the project is setup correctly.